y-akpinar/Weidmuller_Task/README.md

 ### Prerequisites
 It is Java-Selenium project.
 To run it needs Java 1.8 jdk.
 You may run that test framework on your local in your IDE (IntelliJ recommended).
-Also it can start from command line.
-In order to run from commandline you need to have Maven in your local.

 <p align="right">(<a href="#top">back to top</a>)</p>